 In addition to this, accounts statistics also constitute a substantial input for compiling the national accounts and for EU's information network for Agricultural Book-Keeping, INLB.
-The aim of the accounts statistics is to be representative of all farms as well as of, respectively, full-time and part-time farms.
-The statistics cover farms in freehold and jointly owned farms, mainly in the form of partnerships.

 The accounts statistics for agriculture are calculated for the first time for 2010, while the statistics for agriculture, horticulture and organic farming have been calculated, respectively since 1916, 1980 and 1996.
 As from 1 January 2009, the responsibility of compiling these statistics was transferred to Statistics Denmark.